 THE CATS PARTNERSHIP – IWOKRAMA CANOPY WALKWAY & ATTA LODGE

-Rock View is proud to be a founding member of the CATS Partnership along with the Amerindian Community of Surama, Iwokrama International Center for Rainforest Conservation, and Wilderness Explorers.
+Rock View is proud to be a founding member of the CATS Partnership along with the Amerindian Community of Surama, Iwokrama River Lodge, and Wilderness Explorers.
 CATS jointly operates the Iwokrama Canopy Walkway and Atta Rainforest Lodge, about 90 minutes by road from Rock View.
 Together we bring a wealth of expertise and creativity to the guests who spend time with us.
 The CATS partnership is a model of ecotourism that proves the tourism sector, a conservation NGO, and an indigenous community can find joint economic success while providing local opportunity and an excellent experience for visitors from around the world.

 Many of Guyana’s 840+ species are on unique display at the Canopy Walkway.
 Perched 33 meters (100 feet) above the forest floor, the walkway’s three spacious platforms give visitors a unique perspective impossible to gain from the ground below.
 The Walkway and Lodge are staffed entirely by local Makushi Amerindians who grew up in this rainforest, walking its trails, swimming in its rivers, and learning from countless days of experience.
 Atta Rainforest Lodge, at the base of the walkway, provides home-cooked meals and comfortable accommodation and is perfectly situated for early and late visits to the walkway.